Introduction to Politics

 If you're afraid that your tween isn't ready to handle the heavy-duty world of politics, put those fears aside.
 Experts in the field of political science say children should be regularly exposed to opinions, issues and political figures on both sides.
-At least one professor believes one of the worst things a parent can do for their child's future as a citizen is to shy away from politics.
+One of the worst things a parent can do for their child's future as a citizen is to shy away from politics.

 David Campbell is a Professor of Political Science at the University of Notre Dame in Indiana and the father of two children, ages nine and eleven.
 Campbell says the best way to give kids a healthy understanding of politics is by showing them to the fun side of politics through high-drama campaigns such as the upcoming presidential race.
 "Competition is interesting.
 It draws us all in," he says.
 Here's a list of his suggestions for parents on how to whet those political appetites.